systemcraft-labs/decision-intercept-standard/README.md

 Cryptographic Hash (optional): to be appended

 This reference represents the authoritative frozen version of the Decision Intercept™ definition for legal, enterprise, and academic citation.

+────────────────────────────
+Canonical Reference

+This document represents the canonical and authoritative definition of the Decision Intercept™ standard.

+The frozen canonical state of this definition is identified by the following source control reference:

+Git Commit SHA:
+9384b13e2be936b9d6345b3f803a7f4f432a6531

+This commit represents the authoritative version for legal, enterprise, and academic citation.
+────────────────────────────